 - Equine therapy

-Do You Suffer From Drug Addiction and Bipolar Disorder?
+Do You Suffer From Bipolar Disorder and Substance Abuse?

-Like with many other aspects of life, women experience bipolar disorder and substance abuse differently than men do.
-Women’s hormones and chemical makeup of their brain can result in the way they react to bipolar disorder being different than men.
+Like many other aspects of life, women experience co-occurring issues, such as bipolar disorder and substance use disorders, differently from men.
+Women’s hormones and the chemical makeup of their brain can result in the way they react to bipolar disorder being different than men.